kritikl/qnn_afir10/README.md

 This repository presents an experimental exploration of Quantum Neural Networks (QNNs) applied to the AFIR-10 dataset.
 The project is intentionally research-oriented, focusing on investigating the feasibility, limitations, and behavior of hybrid classical–quantum learning systems rather than achieving production-level performance.

-The codebase reflects an exploratory workflow: ideas are implemented, tested, observed, and sometimes abandoned.
+Ideas are implemented, tested, observed, and sometimes abandoned.
 Broken components and unstable training behavior are documented as part of the learning process.

 ## Research Motivation